FluffyMaguro/SC2_Coop_Overlay/README.md

    AMONCOLOR = #FF0000

    MASTERYCOLOR = #FFDC87

+* **If it has trouble finding replays, specify the folder directly.**

+   ACCOUNTDIR = C:\Users\Maguro\Documents\StarCraft II\Accounts

+* **Prevents the from showing.
+You can still add it to OBS, or open in an internet browser.**

+   SHOWOVERLAY = False

+* **Choosing players that will be preferably shown on top.**

+   PLAYER_NAMES = Maguro,SeaMaguro

+   Note: App will automatically identify common players after some time if none players are specified here.

 * **This lets you have a different hotkey for showing and hiding the overlay**